berkgonencc/WebAppProjects/README.md

 - Generic Repository Design Pattern is used in this project
 - Built with Microsoft.EntityFrameworkCore
 - Mainly used Bootstrap for Frontend Design
+- Code First and Dependency Injection software design approaches were used

 ### 2. Bus Ticket Reservation Project:
 - Underconstruction..